moorepants/dissertation/_sources/eom.txt

 Model
 ~~~~~

-My definition of the Whipple Bicycle Model includes these requirements:
+The definition of the Whipple Bicycle Model that I use includes these requirements:

 * The Whipple model is made up of four rigid bodies (frame/rider,
   fork/handlebar and two wheels)
 * The bodies are connected to each other by frictionless revolute joints.
 * The wheels contact the ground under pure rolling and no sideslip conditions.
 * The bicycle is assumed to be laterally symmetric.
-* Flat ground.
+* Flat ground?.

+Unfortunately the word "model" will be use in varying contexts when speaking.
+I
+consider a model to be the same if the minimal equation of motion are the same.
+This means that the Whipple Bicycle Model linearized about the nominal
+configuation is a different model than thet non-linear Whipple Bicycle Model.
+I
+will try to be explicit when refering to the various models.

 .. todo::
    Figure of the bicycle geometry with caption: The bicycle in the upright no